PowerNukkitX/PNX-Website/PowerNukkitX/faq/PNX-CLI_Launcher_Tutorial_for_Beginners.md

 ```
 pnx sys-install
 ```
- 6.Enter the following command in the command box to check if your computer is installing the JAVA 17 environment
+6. Enter the following command in the command box to check if your computer is installing the JAVA 17 environment
 ```
 pnx jvm check
 ```